JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/navbar.md

 ## Structure Aware Navigation Bar

-`StructureAwareNavBarModelExtension` is an advanced implementation that provides the ability to display specific file elements (e.g., the name of classes, functions, etc.) in a bar.
-Such as, for example, the name of the class inside which the caret is currently located.
+`StructureAwareNavBarModelExtension` is an advanced implementation that provides the ability to display specific file elements (e.g., the name of classes, functions, etc.) in a bar e.g., the name of the class at the current caret position.
 Inherit from it if you want to add navigation bar support to your language with support for specific file elements.

 > Don't forget to implement [](structure_view.md), this is necessary to build a file structure model based on which the navigation bar displays a specific element.